What’s in the can?

 Cold weather performance

-But as the canister temperature drops below freezing, its internal pressure starts to drop until this is no longer the case and the burner sputters and goes out.
+However, as the canister temperature drops below freezing, its internal pressure starts to drop until this is no longer the case and the burner sputters and goes out.

 Unlike butane, however, propane continues vaporising even in very cold temperatures (down to minus 42 degrees Celsius).
 This has some interesting implications for cold weather performance.